pollfish/docs/unity.md

 <br/>

-## 2. Add new app on Pollfish Developer Dashboard and copy the given API Key
+## 2. Add new apps on Pollfish Developer Dashboard and copy the given API Keys

 Login at [www.pollfish.com](//www.pollfish.com/login/publisher) and click **"Add a new app"** on Pollfish Developer Dashboard in section **"My Apps"**.
 Copy then the given API key for this app, in order to use later on, when initializing Pollfish within your code.